Toward an affordable density-based measure for the quality of a coupled cluster calculation

 At the other extreme of simplicity, Truhlar and coworkers proposed\cite{TruhlarMdiag} the following diagnostic based on the NO occupations of the frontier orbitals:

 For the special case of a 2-in-2 closed-shell CASSCF, $M=n_{\mathrm{LUMO}}$; the von Neumann correlation entropy reduces to the same for small $n$.

-Matito and coworkers\cite{Matito2016} applied a measure for the deviation from idempotency of the density matrix to a 2-electron model system, and ultimately arrived at measures for dynamical ($I_D$) and nondynamical ($I_{\rm ND}$) correlation.
-In a later modification\cite{Matito2024} they added denominators to ensure approximate size-intensivity:
+Matito and coworkers\cite{Matito2016} applied a measure for the deviation from idempotency of the density matrix to a 2-electron model system, and ultimately arrived at measures for dynamical ($I_D$) and nondynamical ($I_{\rm ND}$) correlation, as well as total correlation $I_T=I_\mathrm{ND}+I_D$.
+In a later modification\cite{Matito2024} they added denominators to ensure approximate size-intensivity, denoted with an overbar:

 Ref.\onlinecite{Matito2024} also proposed